Ilham Aliyev: Wealth and corruption

 The Aliyev family have enriched themselves through their ties to state-run businesses.
-They own significant parts of at several major Azerbaijani banks, construction firms and telecommunications firms, well as partially own the country's oil and gas industries.
+They own significant parts of several major Azerbaijani banks, construction firms and telecommunications firms, as well as partially own the country's oil and gas industries.
 Much of the wealth is hidden in offshore companies.
-The 2021 Pandora Papers leaks showed that the Aliyev family built vast offshore network to hide their money.
-The family and their close associates have secretly been involved in property deals in the UK worth more than £400m.
+The 2021 Pandora Papers leaks showed that the Aliyev family built a vast offshore network to hide their money.
+The family and their close associates have secretly been involved in property deals in the UK worth more than £400 million.

 Andrew Higgins, writing in The Washington Post, stated in 2010 that Azerbaijanis with the same names as Ilham Aliyev's three children owned real estate in Dubai worth about $75 million.
 Higgins stated that some members of the family are indeed wealthy, such as the president's older daughter, Leyla, married to Emin Agalarov, a Russian billionaire, and relatives of the first lady who have businesses in Azerbaijan.